-- 2016 \$000's 2015 \$000's
+2016 \$000'S 2015 \$000'S

+Current

-Trade payables and accruals Amounts due to directors and director related entities 8,961 89 15,637 299
+Trade payables and accruals 8,961 15,637

+Amounts due to directors and director related entities 89 299

-- 9,050 15,936
+9,050 15,936

 The Directors consider the carrying amount of payables reflect their fair values.
 Trade creditors are generally settled within 30 days.
 Included within trade payable and accruals is an amount of \$6.1 million relating to liabilities associated with a dispute in relation to the Jeruk field within the Sampang PSC.
 Refer to note 29 for more information.